What is Reishi?

 The reishi mushroom is a type of saprotrophic fungus, which indicates that it decomposes dead organic matter through a process called extracellular digestion.
 Thus, it can most often be found on stumps, logs, or aged decaying trees.
 It prefers warmer climates and can be found throughout Asia, Australia, South America, Southern Europe, and parts of the Southeastern United States.

-This mushroom has a long and well-established history of medicinal usage in China, Japan, and many other Asian countries.
+This mushroom has a long and well-established history of medicinal usage in China, Japan, and many other Asian countries, in fact it is probably the most popular and well known medicinal mushroom.
 The characters of its Chinese name língzhī represent “spiritual potency” and eternal life, and in the Chinese mythos the mushroom has been regarded as extremely beneficial for both spiritual and physical well-being.
 The earliest mention of língzhī in Chinese historical literature can be traced back to the Ch’in Dynasty (221-207 BCE), during which its consumption and use were reserved for the royal family alone.
 Now the reishi mushroom is commercially available in many different forms, including dietary supplements in powder and capsule form, tea extracts, broth, and dried slices.
 It remains a popular and well-regarded product used in traditional medicine in many Asian countries.